CEF 2025: How the data protection supervisory authority's review of the right to erasure is progressing

 Seven strategic recommendations for preparation

-5. Clarify training and responsibilities: Employees in data protection-relevant functions - particularly in IT, HR and customer service - should receive regular training.
+5. Clarify training and responsibilities: Employees in data protection-relevant functions - especially in IT, HR and customer service - should receive regular training.
 Responsibilities and escalation paths for deletion requests should be clearly defined internally.

 7. Preparation for requests from authorities: Early internal coordination with data protection officers and compliance officers is recommended.
 A central point of contact for data protection inquiries should be defined that can respond quickly in the event of a CEF audit.